 Other side effects of these drugs include sleepiness and nausea.
 These usually go away after about a week.
-If they don’t, tell your provider.
+If they don’t, tell your health care provider.
 These side effects can be treated.

-If you’re prescribed opioid medications, your provider will carefully monitor the amount prescribed so you don’t take too much.
+If you’re prescribed opioid medications, your health care provider will carefully monitor the amount prescribed so you don’t take too much.
 People may worry about taking opioid medications, fearing side effects or addiction.
-However, when used as prescribed, these drugs can offer a great deal of pain relief and will not cause addiction.
+However, when used as prescribed, these drugs can offer a great deal of pain relief.

 Radiation therapy and surgery for bone pain